aws-samples/amazon-redshift-streaming-workshop/README.md

 ### Infrastructure Provisioning using CDK and Cloudshell

-The AWS Cloud Development Kit (AWS CDK) is an open-source project that allows you to define your cloud infrastructure using your familiar programming languages.
-In the case of this workshop, we are using python to define the cloud infrastructure as it is one of the more commonly used languages used by analytics professionals.
+The AWS Cloud Development Kit (AWS CDK) is an open-source project that allows you to define your cloud infrastructure using familiar programming languages.
+In this workshop, we are using python to define the cloud infrastructure as it is one of the most commonly used programming languages used by analytics professionals.

 Note: This workshop will work for any AWS region where AWS Cloudshell is available.
 However the workshop's instructions will be using the us-east-1 region (This can also be deployed in regions without Cloudshell but will require additional steps to provision an EC2 Linux deployment instance.)